 Deutsche Bank and certain affiliates have received inquiries from certain European regulatory, tax and law enforcement authorities, including requests for documents and information, with respect to American Depositary Receipts (ADRs), including ADRs that have been issued on a "pre-release" basis ("pre-release ADRs").
 Deutsche Bank is cooperating with these inquiries.
-On 5 March 2020, the German local tax authorities issued a liability notice in the amount of € 10.7 million related to withholding tax certificates issued by Deutsche Bank AG, which Deutsche Bank AG did not contest.
-On 6 April 2020, Deutsche Bank AG made the requested € 10.7 million payment.
+On 5 March 2020, the German local tax authorities issued a liability notice in the amount of $\in$ 10.7 million related to withholding tax certificates issued by Deutsche Bank AG, which Deutsche Bank AG will not contest.